-Data contained in CLOUDS allows us to prepare reports from information collected from low-income individuals which is then used as part of the community assessment process.
-In addition, data from our subcontractors as part of the CSBG reporting requirements and data gleaned from input from low-income individuals at public hearings and from client stories at the annual Roundtable is also considered in conjunction with the data analyzed in the Community Assessment.
-The public hearings have been the most effective form of data collection from the lowincome community.
-This year our public hearing to individuals being fed by one of oursubcontractors and to an Asian community group served by another.
-We also had a public hearing during a Head Start Policy Council meeting.
-We are confident our plans are grounded in what the community needs as we have heard from them directly.
+Data contained in CLOUDS allows us to prepare reports from information collected from low income individuals, which is then used as part of the community assessment process.
+In addition, data from our subcontractors as part of the CSBG reporting requirements and data gleaned from input from low-income individuals at public hearings and from client stories at the annual Service Providers Roundtable is considered in conjunction with the data analyzed in the Community Assessment.
+The public hearings have been a most effective form of qualitative data collection from the low income community.
+This year subcontractors hosted two of the four public hearings - St. Vincent de Paul and Lao Family Community Development, Inc. This change in location and approach not only improved turnout but also the quality of information shared.
+Two additional public hearings were hosted at CSB locations, one for CSBG subcontractors at the Service Providers Roundtable and the other at a Head Start Policy Council meeting, where we received comments from low income parents and early childhood providers.
+The demographic, census and other data points contained in the Community Needs Assessment (CNA) were amplified greatly by the situations and struggles shared directly by those mostly affected.